Complete Guide to Barbell Safety

 General Barbell Safety

-Barbell safety is obviously an important topic and should not be overlooked.
+Barbell safety is an important topic and should not be overlooked.
 In general, make sure the lifting area is clear of stray plates and collars, or anything else you could trip over.
 Also, collar the bar (when appropriate) and ensure that the correct weight is loaded on both sides of the bar.

 Squat: Safety Pins vs Spotting